 This section is currently still being developed and will provide information on dune fauna such as insects and birds.

-Some research was done by the forerunner of our trust together with Forest Research on the control of rabbits and hareson hares and rabbits in 2005: Rabbit and hare control in the coastal environment of New Zealand.
+Some research was done by the forerunner of our trust together with Forest Research on the control of rabbits and hares in 2005: Rabbit and hare control in the coastal environment of New Zealand.

 This section is currently being developed and will provide information on which animal pests to look out for in coastal dune areas.
 It will also provide case studies on how different groups have managed pest animals.